stratSystemF/lambda/README.md

 2. We thought that since Vouillon and the subject choose to do differently, there might be reasons to it.

+We chose De Bruinj index because it was recommended, it was a little bit painful, but it seems that it is because the problem is intrinsically painful.

 ##Kind and type inference

 Explain why it was difficult